CrisztinaZudor/CrisztinaZudor/README.md

-# Hello, I'm Crisztina Zudor! 👋
+# Hello, I'm Crisztina! 👋

 I'm currently pursuing my Master's degree in Artificial Intelligence and Signal Processing in Electronics and Telecommunications at the Technical University of Cluj-Napoca, Faculty of Electronics, Telecommunications and Information Technology.
 I'm passionate about using technology to solve real-world problems and am always eager to learn more and enhance my skills.